dvdvideo1234/TrackAssemblyTool/readme.md

     9) If the error does not go away pls proceed to ( 10 - 16 )
    10) Enable the logs via the console "trackassembly_logsmax 10000" hit enter
    11) Enable the log file via the console "trackassembly_logfile trackasmlib_log" hit enter
-   12) Point to the world ingame hold "IN_SPEED" ( Running: Shift ) + Reload
+   12) Point to the world in-game hold "IN_SPEED" ( Running: Shift ) + Reload
-   13) Now the hardest part - While ingame do some stuff and make it crash
+   13) Now the hardest part - While in-game do some stuff and make it crash
    14) Navigate to ..Steam\steamapps\common\GarrysMod\garrysmod\data\trackassembly\trackasmlib_log.txt
-   15) Report the log and the error to http://steamcommunity.com/workshop/filedetails/discussion/287012681/35220315967153021/
+   15) Report the log and the error to https://github.com/dvdvideo1234/TrackAssemblyTool/issues
-   16) If you don't boter using the workshop, then please use the GitHub link instead
+   16) If you don't bother using the workshop, then please use the GitHub link instead
        GitHub: https://github.com/dvdvideo1234/TrackAssemblyTool/tree/master
        SVN     https://github.com/dvdvideo1234/TrackAssemblyTool/trunk